supertokens/blog/content/authentication-vs-authorization/index.md

 ## Conclusion
 Authentication and authorization are the twin pillars that safeguard our sensitive information.
 Authentication sets the foundation by verifying identity, while authorization fortifies access controls, determining user privileges.
 The synergy of these two elements creates a robust security framework that protects organizations and individuals alike.
 By adhering to best practices and staying vigilant, we can confidently navigate the digital landscape with security and peace of mind.

-Remember, it's not just about "Who are you?" or "What are you allowed to do?" but rather the powerful combination of both that establishes a defense against malicious attackers in our interconnected world.
+Remember, it's not just about "Who are you?" or "What are you allowed to do?" but rather the powerful combination of both that establishes a defense against malicious attackers.